dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 authors: ["Benjamin Nothdurft", "Bastian Klein"]
 ---

 We implemented a Selenium test report database with Elasticsearch, Logstash, Docker, CircleCI and Jenkins to ease the test evaluation process in our Continuous Delivery Pipeline.
-Today we want to share with you the background story of the project, showcase the various parts of the implemented solution and discuss the pragmatic benefits for our pipeline and our speed-up for massive regression test evaluation.
+Last week we have already introduced you to the [background of the project](https://developer.epages.com/blog/2016/02/11/pipeline-automated-test-evaluation-background.html) and today we want to get your hands on the actual development.
+Hence, this post showcases the various parts of the implemented solution and discusses the pragmatic benefits for our pipeline and our speed-up for massive regression test evaluation.

 Furthermore, this article should serve as an outline of the consolidated technical expertise gained throughout the engineering process of this project.